akshayballal95/behavioural_ai_ethics/Group/introduction.md

 Visual prosthetics is another key application using BCI.
 With AI rudimentary vision can be achieved by converting images into binary pulses of electrical signals and delivering them the visual cortex [[Retinal_Prosthesis.pdf]].

 ## Postive and negative implications of BCI (incl Burwell 2017) - Sven
+There are very promising results for using BCI as assistive technology.
+It could be used for paralyzed patients to gain control over prostetic limbs, wheelchairs or computer cursors.
+The field of possibilities for the BCI application is much broader than only these examples but for now it should set a great example of what is possible with BCI.
+However, as Burwell et al. `[Burwell 2017]` explored, there are also negative implications of BCI.
+The concerns raised by Burwell contain user safety, the concern on humanity and personhood, stigma and normality, autonomy, responsibility, research ethics, privacy and security, justice, and other issues.
+In this article we want to discuss some of these topics with more attention to determine whether BCI can be implimented with its ethical implications considered.

 ## Preview of Akshay's Argument